mhkfchun/mhkfchun.github.io/essays/use-your-words.md

 <img class="ui large image" src="../images/lowes-fake.png">

-*Would you be able to tell which website is the real one and which is the mock-up?
+*Can you tell which website is the real one and which is the mock-up?
 Thanks to Semantics UI, this was much easier than you'd think.*

 ## My Feelings Towards HTML
 Though I wouldn't say I'm completely familiar with HTML as a language, I've been working with it for multiple classes now.
 Each time I do it feels like such a love/hate relationship and it makes me uneasy.
 On one hand it's a lot more straightforward when you're trying to get it to do something unlike a regular coding program.
 On the other, it's a lot harder than it looks to get it to stay that way regardless of the situation.